-How would your life change if you could embrace the wild and sensitive parts of yourself?
+How would your life change if you embraced the wild and sensitive parts of yourself?

 How would your life change if you knew how to embrace your wild and sensitive child or teen?

-I am LGBTQ+ and Neurodivergent affirming and inclusive, and I am always learning more.
+I am LGBTQI+ and Neurodivergent affirming and inclusive, and I am always learning more.

 A 3-CEU on-demand workshop for mental health professionals, parents, caregivers, educators, and other people who live and work with children.